About this policy

 Your consent to a third party obtaining or accessing information may be implied from:

-You should never provide or disclose any of your pass codes to any third party to enable the third party to obtain or access to your personal information.
-If you do, you may breach the ePayments Code and the terms and conditions applying to the products and services we provide to you and you may be liable for any unauthorised transactions that subsequently occur.
+You should never provide or disclose any of your pass codes to any third party to enable the third party to obtain or access your personal information.
+If you do, you may breach the terms and conditions applying to the products and services we provide to you and you may be liable for any unauthorised transactions that subsequently occur.
 Pass codes include PINs, internet and telephone banking passwords, and codes generated by security tokens.

 We may also use your personal information to tell you about other financial products and services we think you may be interested in.
-This may include products and services offered or distributed by us or the companies we are associated with.
-You can opt out of receiving this information (see below - ‘Opting out of product promotions’).
+This may include products and services offered or distributed by us or the companies with which we are associated.
+You can opt out of receiving this information at any time (see below Opting out of product promotions).
 We do not sell your personal information to third parties.

 In some cases we may need to share some of your information with organisations outside Australia.
 For example, when we use service providers located overseas to perform a function on our behalf.

-Bendigo and Adelaide Bank Group may share your information with overseas organisations that are located in the following countries:
+We may share your information with overseas organisations that are located in the following countries:

 When we share your information with organisations overseas we ensure appropriate data handling and security measures are in place.

-You can opt out of receiving direct marketing material at any time by contacting us (see ‘Contacting us’ below).
+You can opt out of receiving direct marketing material at any time by contacting us (see Contacting us below).